-In conjunction with the Fast and Furious investigation, a group of the Suspect Gun database.
-A total of 372 firearms (including 37 recovered in the Tohono O'Odom Indian Reservation) in the database were recovered/seized in the US.
+In conjunction with the Fast and Furious investigation, a group of LES individuals were entered into the Suspect Gun database.
+A total of 372 firearms (including 37 recovered in the Tohono O'Odom Indian Reservation) in the database were recovered/scized in the US.
 The number of firearms recovered in Mexico was 195.
 In addition, through ATF surveillances and enforcement operations, another 230 firearms were recovered prior to being entered into the database.
 Therefore, 602 firearms were interdicted in the US, and 195 were recovered in Mexico, for a total of 797 firearms recovered.